REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Evaluation

 \niparagraph{Quantitative sample efficiency.} To formally quantify sample efficiency, we compare the number of samples required by each method to reach target speedups.
-On the \fluxattbench, \llmmcts attains a 2$\times$ speedup using only 36 samples, while \baseline requires more than 600 samples---a 16$\times$ reduction in tuning cost.
-On the \fluxconvbench, our approach consistently outperforms \baseline across nearly all budget levels and reaches \baseline’s final performance after evaluating just 400 samples.
+On the \flux self-attention layer, the \compiler attains a 2$\times$ speedup using only 36 samples, while TVM with \baseline requires more than 600 samples, a 16$\times$ reduction in tuning cost.
+On the \flux convolution layer, the \compiler consistently outperforms TVM across nearly all budget levels and reaches TVM’s final performance after evaluating just 400 samples.

-\niparagraph{Speedup relative to baselines.} \fref{fig:improvement_b} shows \emph{Relative Speedup over \baseline-Generated Code}, again with number of samples on the x-axis.
-Here, speedup is the ratio between \baseline’s best code and ours at each point in the search.
-Values greater than 1 indicate superior performance relative to \baseline.
-These metrics highlight that \llmmcts not only produces better codes, but does so \emph{more aggressively and earlier} in the search process.
-For example, on the \deepseekbench, \llmmcts achieves a 3.3$\times$ speedup over \baseline at 36 samples, with the gap narrowing over time as \baseline eventually converges.
-This trend, which shows strong initial gains followed by convergence, demonstrates that \llmmcts quickly identifies high-performing regions of the search space, while \baseline’s uninformed search requires substantial exploration to reach similar quality.
+\niparagraph{Speedup relative to baselines.} The \compiler not only produces better code, but does so \emph{more aggressively and earlier} in the search process.
+For example, on the \deepseekbench, the \compiler achieves a 3.3$\times$ speedup over TVM with \baseline at 36 samples; on the \llamafourscout MLP layer, the \compiler achieves a 9.3$\times$ speedup over TVM at 20 samples.
+This trend, which shows strong initial gains followed by convergence, demonstrates that the \compiler quickly identifies high-performing regions of the search space, while TVM’s uninformed search requires substantial exploration to reach similar quality.

-\niparagraph{Operator-specific trends.} We observe that certain operator types, such as matrix multiplication operations extracted from attention layers, exhibit sharper performance improvements.
+\niparagraph{Operator-specific trends.} We observe that certain operator types, such as matrix multiplication operations extracted from attention layers and MLP layers, exhibit sharper performance improvements.
 This is likely due to recurring structural patterns such as loop fusion, tiling, and vectorization, which pretrained LLMs can more readily recognize and exploit.
 Convolutional operators, by contrast, expose a broader and less regular transformation space.
-Nonetheless, our approach consistently matches or exceeds baseline performance with fewer samples, underscoring its effectiveness across diverse operator characteristics.
+Nonetheless, the \compiler consistently matches or exceeds baseline performance with fewer samples, underscoring its effectiveness across diverse operator characteristics.